SpacemanSpliff99/AmsterdamCoin-v4/doc/build-osx.md

         make install

-Use Qt Creator as IDE
+Use Qt Creator as your Integrated Development Environment (IDE)
 ------------------------
 You can use Qt Creator as IDE, for debugging and for manipulating forms, etc.
 Download Qt Creator from http://www.qt.io/download/.
-Download the "community edition" and only install Qt Creator (uncheck the rest during the installation process).
+Follow the links to the "Desktop and Mobile Applications" and choose either the 30-day free trial or the open source offering.
+You only need to install Qt Creator (uncheck the rest during the installation process).

 1. Make sure you installed everything through homebrew mentioned above
 2. Do a proper ./configure --with-gui=qt5 --enable-debug